shlawg445/KoroGold/README.md

 - Subtle animations that don’t distract
 - Fully fan-made, 100% safe

-> KoroGold is not affiliated with Korone, Pekora, or Project X. Inspired by the Roblox revival **RoGold**.
+> KoroGold is not affiliated with Korone, Pekora, or Project X. Inspired by the Roblox extension **RoGold**.

 ## Installation